 - The paleo community really does care about standards.
 The main obstacle is engaging enough folks to gather all the needed input to build a truly representative consensus.
 Everyone’s ideas are welcome on how to broaden participation.
 See also “Who speaks for the trees?“

 - The folks who did provide input to PaCTS v1.0 really do seem to want a whole lot more metadata, having voted most of the proposed categories as “essential” and nearly all the rest as “recommended”.
 However, when Deborah tried to apply the PaCTS v1.0 recommendations to a marine sediment dataset she had generated herself (at least in part) less than a decade ago, it became clear that many of the metadata properties were difficult to obtain, even in this ideal scenario.
-Imagine trying to do the same for a dataset you did not generate, and having to ferret out the information from publications, old notebooks, et!.
+Imagine trying to do the same for a dataset you did not generate, and having to ferret out the information from pre-digital publications, old notebooks, gray literature, and the like !
 This means that PaCTS v1.0 is at best an aspirational standard.
 How to we get from PaCTS v1.0 to a workable PaCTS?

 - Both of these points relate to the question of defining a more inclusive, clear and interactive process by which to update and adopt this community standard.
 Here is a forum to discuss that.